TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 Find all pathways in MSigDB linked to genes expressed in GTEx tissues that are known to be linked to human phenotypes.

-Returns HPO terms associated with genes and GTEx tissues MSigDB pathways associated with the genes.
+Returns HPO terms associated with tissue-specific GTEx genes within MSigDB pathways.

 For the graphic, we "LIMIT 1".
 Table format query below will return many more.

 ```graphql
 //Returns HPO terms associated with genes and GTEx tissues MSigDB pathways associated with the genes